nikhils4/Youtube-ad-skipper/README.md

 Skips all the skippable youtube ads which allows hassle-free streaming.

-It also skips the banner ads on any video being played.
+It also skips the removes ads on any video being played.

 Check [Ad Abolish](https://chrome.google.com/webstore/detail/youtube-ad-skipper/jfmmhlgdaekimamaebokgdjeolkdlfpg?hl=en)